2025 AMC 10A Solutions

 Solution:

-Place and on the unit square. is the middle length when or These two conditions carve out regions bounded by the circle of radius centered at (where ) and the perpendicular bisector (where ).
-Let be where that circle meets Then is equilateral, so Working out the pieces, the larger region has area and the smaller They add to So Thus, A is the correct answer.
+Place and on the unit square. is the middle length when or These regions are bounded by the circle centered at with radius (where ) and the line (where ).
+Let be where the circle meets Then is equilateral, so The larger region has area and the smaller has area They add to Thus Thus, A is the correct answer.